riush03/Biccas/README.md

-This is code for the following tutorial:

-If you want to run this I recommend following the tutorial.
-You can also try the following:
+This how to run this code.

 ## Required:
 Node version 14.x